 - These sessions are designed to assist students who are experiencing specific difficulties in a particular subject.

 - Tutors are fellow students who have demonstrated academic excellence in an academic area.

 - Tutoring takes place at mutually convenient times, usually 2-3 hours per week.

 - Due to the limited number of available tutors, students may request tutoring for a maximum of two courses.

-Please note: because we rely on student volunteers to act as tutors, we may not be able to assign a tutor in every case, but we will make every effort to do so.
+Please note: Because we rely on student volunteers to serve as tutors, we may not be able to assign a tutor in every case.
+We will make every effort to do so.
 Requests for tutors in more advanced classes can be difficult to fulfill.
-If a tutor is not available, we encourage you to speak with your professor and his or her teaching assistant about your specific difficulties.
+If we are unable to find you a tutor, we encourage you to speak with your professor and her/his teaching assistant about your specific difficulties.

 If you would like to register to become a tutor, or to receive tutoring, please fill out this survey.